-The base case budget is based on the Directors' current knowledge of the business, their expectation of the level of restrictions that are likely to remain in force over this period and the anticipated level of work that the engineers could perform in the countries in which the Group operates.
+Total debt at 31 December 2022 was £1.8 million, of which £1.1 million has already been repaid in 2023.
 The base case budget includes significant cash headroom throughout the period and no breach of any bank loan covenants would be expected.

-The Directors have also modelled sensitivities to the base case budget and demonstrated that the Group would still expect to have significant cash headroom and would be able to comply with its bank loan covenants after applying these sensitivities.
+The Directors have also modelled sensitivities to the base case budget around revenue decline and input inflation increases and demonstrated that the Group would still expect to have significant cash headroom and would be able to comply with its bank loan covenants after applying these sensitivities.
+A reverse stress test was performed to evaluate the decline in revenue required to query the going concern statement but the decline was so significant as to be implausible.
 To the extent that there is a significant downturn in trading compared with expectations, the Directors are satisfied that mitigating actions could be taken, if necessary, including suspending dividend payments.